Lada Granta: Production halt

 Renault ended its collaboration on the Lada Granta when Russia invaded Ukraine in early 2022.
 When production restarted in June 2022, the Russian-made vehicle did not include airbags, anti-lock brakes, or pollution controls.

+Exports to the European Union came to a halt in early 2022 as sanctions were applied to Russia following their invasion of Ukraine.

-From August 23, overcoming some of the consequences of western sanctions, Lada managed to resume Lada Granta production with driver's side airbag for all versions, and passenger's airbag in some models.
+From August 23, Lada managed to overcome some of the consequences of international sanctions, and resumed production of the Lada Granta equipped with a driver's side airbag.